MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ### Limitations

 This code should work fine verbatim while using most standard 1-Wire devices connected to a Raspberry Pi.
-However, it doesn't descriminate between device IDs, so adjustments would be required if more than one sensor was hooked up to the host PI.
+However, the python script doesn't descriminate between device IDs at all.
+The script would need to be adjusted if more than one sensor was hooked up to the Pi.

 <br><br>